cdoorenweerd/PyCOIStats/README.md

 ### Dependencies

-All dependencies are available through Anaconda (https://anaconda.org/anaconda/repo).
+All dependencies are available through [Anaconda](https://anaconda.org/anaconda/repo).
 It is recommended to create a new conda environment with the required packages:

 e.g. using